munawira/munawira.github.io/README.md

 ## Experience:

-After graduating, I started working as a Core OS developer at Intel Corporation in Oregon.
-I worked on OS optimization of Windows operating systems across Intel architecture.
-My work required writing kernel drivers to implement various power saving features for Windows OS.
+Following my Master’s degree, I joined Intel Corporation at Oregon as a Software engineer in their Windows Operating Systems team that works on OS optimization for Intel Architecture.
+My role involved development of the Intel power engine plugin and new power saving features for Windows 10.
+Additionally I developed multiple kernel drivers for proof of concepts and technology readiness work using KMDF.

 I will be using this space to update my projects and research progress during my PhD Journey.